LovelaceSquare/lovelacesquare/Codes/Fourier filter/README.txt

 # fourierFilter

-Applies frequency-domain filtering to each row of a time-series matrix using FFT.
+Apply frequency-domain filtering to each row of a time‑series matrix using the fast Fourier transform.
+The routine converts each signal to the frequency domain, zeroes out frequencies outside the provided pass bands, and then performs an inverse transform.
+This is useful for removing electrical noise or other unwanted frequency components from densely sampled data.

 ## Inputs
 - `data` (matrix): signals arranged as rows.